VulcanJS/vulcan-docs/source/data-layer.md

 They take the following arguments:

-- `collection`: the collectin affected.
+- `collection`: the collection affected.
 - `document` (new) or `documentId` (edit, remove): the document or document ID.
 - `set`, `unset` (edit only): the `set` and `unset` objects.
 - `currentUser`: the user performing the operation.